-"Cowboy" Chuck Chambers (born Charles Walker Chambliss, 86 BBO) is the current President of the United States, serving a life term in the wake of the Big One.
-At approximately 128 years old, he is the longest-living President in history, and may be too full of spite to actually die.
+"Cowboy" Chuck Chambers (born Charles Walker Chambliss, 6 May 1912) is the current President of the United States, serving a life term in the wake of the Big One.
+At 109 years old, he is the longest-living President in history, and may be too full of spite to actually die.

-During the early years of Hollywood, Chambers (then Chambliss) began his career as a stunt rider on Western movies, quickly moving up to starring roles through a combination of skill, dependability, and family money.
-His first movie as lead, under his new name, was A Bullet for My Horse (64 BBO), and in the following years he made 2,872 more Westerns, culminating in Vengeance Rides Out Again (1974).
+During the early years of Hollywood, Chambers (then Chambliss) began his career as a stunt rider on Western movies, quickly moving up to starring roles through a combination of his skill, dependability, and family money.
+His first movie as lead, under his new screen name, was A Bullet for My Horse (1937), and in the following years he made 2,872 more Westerns, culminating in Vengeance Rides Out Again (1974).
 He played very few supporting roles, even toward the end of his career, preferring to be the "white hat" protagonist whenever possible.
 One of the most famous exceptions was his role as retired U.S. Marshal Kentucky "Thunderbolt" Dogg in Outlaw County (1964) and its sequel Hanged Before Noon (1967), mentor and father figure to protagonist Sheriff Jackson Noon (played by Randolph Booker), a role that Chambers accepted after being dazzled by the script, especially that Dogg's bodycount in the first movie was to be "north of a thousand and every man jack of them a Mexican."

-However the many long hours of trick riding, widely considered to be his signature as an actor, had caused a rare medical condition that rendered him completely impotent.
+The many long hours of trick riding undertaken during his career, widely considered to be his signature as an actor, are also the cause of a rare medical condition that renders Chambers completely impotent.
 This knowledge has never been disclosed to the general public, due to the coincidental deaths of almost everyone who finds out about it, usually due to accidents or in incidents officially ruled as accidents.